pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 #### Including basic library files

-For including JavaScript files within the WebPart, file URLs must be added to the **External Scripts** parameter available in the toolpart.
+For including JavaScript files within the web part, file URLs must be added to the **External Scripts** parameter available in the toolpart.

 <img src="Misc/externalScripts.png" />

 Each file URL must be on its own line, and placed in the desired order.
-The scripts will be loaded asynchronously, but in a sequential fashion, which means that the WebPart will wait until a script is completely loaded before proceeding to load the next one.
+The scripts will be loaded asynchronously, but in a sequential fashion, which means that the web part will wait until a script is completely loaded before proceeding to load the next one.

 #### Including custom logic files

-If you need custom logic files that can interact precisely **before** or **after** the rendering of the HTML generated by the *Handlebars* template, you must follow the patern below in order for the WebPart to recognize the endpoints and call them when needed :
+If you need custom logic files that can interact precisely **before** or **after** the rendering of the HTML generated by the *Handlebars* template, you must follow the pattern below in order for the web part to recognize the endpoints and call them when needed :

 ```javascript
 ReactContentQuery.ExternalScripts.MyScriptFile = {